-Below are some short, online courses, which are taken from our undergraduate materials at the Open University.
+Below are some short, online courses I have written or contributed to, which are taken from our undergraduate materials at the Open University.

 This short online course looks at how English became the global force that it is today.
 It explores the status of the language and its worldwide diversity.
 It looks at how social and political factors influence people’s attitudes towards it, and at the relationship between one’s linguistic heritage and sense of identity.
 It comprises 8 hours of study at an introductory level